koschder/ants-samplebot/README.md

 Sample Bot to get started with coding a bot for the (no longer current) Ants AI Challenge. (http://aichallenge.org)

 ### Setting up
-To get started, import all projects in this repository into an Eclipse installation.
+To get started, import all projects in this repository into an Eclipse workspace.
 We recommend to use the eGit plugin (comes preinstalled with most current Eclipse distributions).
-Use Import... -> Projects from Git to import the projects into your workspace.
+Use "Import... -> Projects from Git" to import the projects into your workspace.

 ### Launching a game
 The sample bot will simply issue random orders for the ants.